 White Clam (latin name: Meretrix Lyrata)

 White Clam, Meretrix Lyrata, is a bivalve mollusk and belongs to Veneridae family, this species inhabits intertidal and shallow sub tidal and flat areas.
 In Vietnam, White clam is densest in coastal southern and northern areas.
 Northern raw material sources (FAO61) of Thanh Hoa, Thai Binh, Ninh Binh, Nam Dinh yield with average 50.000 – 60.000 tonnes/year.
 Southern raw material sources (FAO71) of Can Gio – Ho Chi Minh City, Go Cong – Tien Giang, Ben Tre, Tra Vinh yield with average 30.000 – 45.000 tonnes/year.
 In the Mekong Delta, the species is widely distributed in sand flat areas of which the highest density and production are recorded in Ben Tre province.
-Our raw materials are supplied 70% from FAO71 and 30% from FAO61.
+Our raw materials are supplied mostly from FAO71.

 Yellow Clam (latin name: Paphia Undulata)